pwilmart/mouse_lens_development_Khan2018_reanalysis/README.md

 ## Overview

 This README file describes the re-analysis of a large mouse lens development study using quantitative bottom-up proteomics methods (fractionated 10-plex TMT labeling).
 The description is in a presentation style with slide images followed by detailed descriptions.
+The `Kahn-2018_reanalysis.pptx` file is the source of the slide images.

 ---